Millom & District Local History Society

 which were Roman, were displayed.

-Daniel Elsworth, archaeologist from Ulverston who talked about the
+The final speaker was Daniel Elsworth, archaeologist from Ulverston who talked about the

 Romans